erikdubois/Sardi/README.md

-# Linux mint 17.3 and the Sardi icons
+# Linux mint and the Sardi icons

-All of the flavours look great in Linux Mint 17.3.
+All of the flavours look great in Linux Mint.

 Check out how it looks on your system.